 - Check on elderly friends, neighbours and relatives, especially if they live alone

 - Have a Plan for how to stay cool when it heats up

-None of it is very sexy I know.
-But neither is slip slop slap.
+None of it is very sexy.
+But neither cleaning up after a natural disaster.
+And nor is slip slop slap.

 Stay cool people.